mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 - Git

 ### Windows
-Recommended way to install prerequisites on windows is to install chocolatey package manager. once installed run from an administrator powershell console
+The recommended way to install the required components on Windows is to install the Chocolatey package manager. once installed run from an administrator powershell console
 ```
 choco install nvm